bdcaf/cookiecutter-r-data-analysis/{{cookiecutter.project_slug}}/Readme.md

 0. Obtain input data:
  a.
 [CERN Higgs data](http://opendata.cern.ch/record/300) is downloaded to `data-raw/`
-1. Convert to a dataset
+1. Create R data: `data-raw/Jpsimumu.csv` is read into `data/jspi.RDS`
-2. A sample conversion to `transform.Rdata`
+2. Manipulate R data:
 3. Create a markdown report which is then converted to `.docx` (word) `artifacts/titanic.docx` via [pandoc](https://pandoc.org/)
 4. Create a `Rnw` report which is then rendered with other tex files to